Luchi

-Luchi is a flatbread that is deep-fried, popular in Bengali cuisine.
+Luchi (/bn/) is a flatbread that is deep-fried, popular in Bengali cuisine.
 It is made of maida flour, water, and ghee.
 It is similar to puri, which is made with atta rather than maida.
 Luchi is eaten with dishes such as aloo dum or dal.
 Originating from a dish called shaskuli, luchi was first attested in 1660.
 It is commonly eaten during festivals.
 Variations of luchi include kachori and khasta luchi, and local variations exist across Bengal.